Martin Rushent: Early career

 Rushent progressed to senior assistant engineer, staff engineer, and eventually head engineer.
 He then began working freelance, where he built his reputation and was employed by United Artists (UA).
-While with UA, Rushent recorded sessions alongside Martin Davies, recording artists such as Shirley Bassey and Buzzcocks, as well as convincing the company to sign The Stranglers provided that he produced the band's material.
-Rushent produced the group's Rattus Norvegicus, No More Heroes and Black and White albums and recorded demos for Joy Division, before tiring of his commute to London and leaving UA at the end of the 1970s.
+While with UA, Rushent recorded sessions alongside Martin Davies, recording artists such as Shirley Bassey and Buzzcocks, as well as convincing the company to sign the Stranglers provided that he produced the band's material.
+Rushent produced the group's Rattus Norvegicus, No More Heroes and Black and White albums and recorded demos for Joy Division, before tiring of his commute to London and left UA at the end of the 1970s.

 Synth-pop

 Rushent expressed a desire to move away from guitar bands, and bought a Linn LM-1 drum machine, Roland MC-8 Microcomposer and Jupiter-8 synthesiser to learn sequencing and synthesis techniques.
-Rushent set up his own studio, Genetic, designed by renowned studio designer Eddie Veale, with Synclavier and Fairlight CMI synthesisers and an MCI console.
+In 1980, Rushent set up his own studio, Genetic, designed by renowned studio designer Eddie Veale, with Synclavier and Fairlight CMI synthesisers and an MCI console.
 He spent £35,000 on air conditioning alone, and had a Mitsubishi Electric digital recorder costing £75,000.

 Rushent used his Roland equipment to record Pete Shelley's first solo album, Homosapien.
 Originally demos for the planned fourth Buzzcocks album, Shelley and Rushent deemed the recordings releasable, and Shelley was signed to Island Records.
-They were heard by Simon Draper of Virgin Records, who asked Rushent to produce The Human League.
+They were heard by Simon Draper of Virgin Records, who asked Rushent to produce for the Human League.
 Rushent's work on the group's 1981 album Dare earned him a BRIT Award in 1982 for Best British producer.
 Rushent's production on Dare frustrated the group's guitarist Jo Callis, as the only guitar on the album was used to trigger a gate on the synthesiser.
 Singer Susanne Sulley was also frustrated by the lengthy process of Rushent's synth programming.
 In 1983, Rushent walked out of his own studio after Sulley made an off-the-cuff comment toward him.

-Rushent also produced albums by Generation X, Altered Images and The Go-Go's in the 1980s.
+Rushent also produced albums by Generation X, Altered Images and the Go-Go's in the 1980s.